McIlroy effectively gives up on European number one bid

-DOHA A global trade union for construction workers that has criticized labor conditions in Qatar will inspect soccer stadiums being built for the 2022 World Cup in the Gulf Arab state.

-DUBAI Four-times major winner Rory McIlroy has effectively given up on his chances of finishing the season as European number one at this week's DP World Tour Championship in Dubai.
+DUBAI (Reuters) - Four-times major winner Rory McIlroy has effectively given up on his chances of finishing the season as European number one at this week's DP World Tour Championship in Dubai.

 The 27-year-old is chasing his third consecutive European money-list title but recognises that Swedes Henrik Stenson and Alex Noren and Danny Willett of England are in a better position.